 - Use a product with an adequate amount of active ingredients to protect you the entire time you’re exposed to insects.
 The percentage of active ingredients determines the length of protection.

 - Don’t apply repellent to your skin and then cover it with clothing, Repellent should only be used on exposed skin that isn’t injured or irritated.

 - Don’t spray insect repellents directly onto your face, Instead, spray onto your hands and apply to your face, being careful to avoid your eyes and mouth.

 - When using sunscreen with insect repellent, apply sunscreen first and repellent second.
 Avoid using a combined sunscreen and insect repellent.
 The frequency of reapplication for sunscreen is greater than some bug sprays, resulting in too much repellent.

 What to Do in the Event of an Apparent Reaction to Insect Repellent

 If you suspect that you or your child is having an adverse reaction to an insect repellent, discontinue use of the product, wash treated skin, and call your local poison control center or physician for help.
 If you go to a doctor, take the repellent container with you.

 The Modern Solution

 It’s great to have highly-effective and long-lasting insect repellent when you’re outside and away from home.
 It can be a powerful weapon against contracting vector-borne diseases like Lyme Disease and West Nile Virus.
 But when you’re home in your yard, it’s preferable to not cover yourself and your family in bug spray.
-Modern Pest’s Homecare Vector program treats the perimeter of your yard against mosquitoes, ticks, and fleas, and provides a meaningful reduction in their populations.
-So put down the bug spray, and pick up the phone; call Modern Pest for a free quote and to schedule a service today!
+Modern Pest’s Homecare Mosquito, Flea, and Tick program treats the perimeter of your yard and harborage areas against mosquitoes, ticks, and fleas, and provides a meaningful reduction in their populations.
+So put down the bug spray, pick up the phone, and call Modern Pest to schedule service today!